 The Finest Quality in Decorum

 Alissa Champagne is a popular product.
 But the focus at Montana Lisianthus remains on all varieties in the greenhouse, resulting in an easily applicable, high-quality range, like lisianthus Bohemian Mocha, Sabrina Orange, and the dyed varieties Alissa Brownies, and Heavenly Peach.
 The latest novelty by Montana is the absolutely magnificent Giant White.
 All these varieties are easily available to florists around the world.
 Reliability is important for Van Holst.
+Only the best-selected flowers are being sold in Decorum.
 Florists know that they are always getting the finest quality in Decorum and can order in advance.

-It's already over 18 months ago, but on Thursday, January 10, the Dutch Tulip Awards were presented during the Royal FloraHolland New Year's event.
-Various Decorum growers were nominated and in the cut flowers category Montana Lisianthus won with their beautiful single-flowered pink lisianthus Botanic Pink!
+On Thursday, January 10, 2019, the Dutch Tulip Awards were presented during the Royal FloraHolland New Year's event.
+Various Decorum growers were nominated and in the cut flowers category Montana Lisianthus won with their beautiful single-flowered pink Lisianthus Botanic Pink!
 Corine van Holst was delighted to receive the prize;

 "Winning this award is a wonderful recognition, really great!
 Thank you very much for all your positive reactions!"